mvhirsch/AuiIntegrationBundle/README.md

 Atlassian User Interface is licensed under Apache License v2.0.
 Is shipped with AUI v5.4.1.

+Please feel free to use and contribute to this project.

 ## Dependencies
 * DomCrawler
 * Twig